 Edinburgh's higher education institutions have world-leading capabilities in multiple research fields, creating opportunities for collaboration with businesses in areas including medical science, software, biotechnology, energy, and food production.

-The growing number of students studying in Edinburgh has created opportunities for the development of new purpose-built student accommodation.
+The growing number of students studying in Edinburgh has created opportunities for the development of new purpose-built student accommodation such as the Keel Houses.

 Is your organisation interested in locating or expanding in Edinburgh?
 If so, please get in touch to discuss how we can provide free and confidential support for your project.